 All of those clues are outrageously rare.

-For that matter, once I remembered the DIEPPE
+For that matter, given that the

-mere coincidence being the cause as astronomically
+mere coincidence was astronomically

+unlikely.
 Something was wrong here, very wrong.

 The appearance of those words could NOT BE AN ACCIDENT!

 Rick Archer's Note: